aaronvbrown/galactic-age-checker/README.md

 ## Description

-This project is intended as a starter template for webpack projects using
+This project is intended to return ages and time until/from birthdays on several planets

 ## Setup Requirements